cryo-es/owcv_integration_demo/README.md

 # owcv_integration_demo
 Controls your vibrator/vibrating toy based on what's happening in Overwatch 2, using computer vision.

+This started out as a prototype/demo that I threw together in an afternoon, but I've been sucked into it so it's becoming a fully-fledged project now.
+Open to name ideas!

 Requires [Intiface Central](https://intiface.com/central/)  if you want to use it with a toy.

 Default settings: